 Late summer, huh?
 Still time to win that lottery!

 I haven’t created a formal bucket list but perhaps I should!

 While some trips require a plane ticket, there is also something to be said for a road trip.
 David and I enjoy driving together.
 It gives us time to talk without a lot of the usual interruptions we have in our daily life.
 If it’s less than about 8-10 hours, I actually prefer driving.

 It’s good to do a bit of research and read posts like this one before traveling to Europe the first time.

-David and I went to North Myrtle Beach this past April and absolutely loved it.
+David and I went to North Myrtle Beach a few years ago and absolutely loved it.
 Fortunately I had seen this post before we went and the suggestions were really helpful.